erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 production environment on PythonAnywhere.
 I then entered a handful of commands and waited for Python 3.10 to compile in my Ubuntu development environment.

-After compiling the development version and importing it to PythonAnywherem, the app shows a different error!
+After compiling the development version and importing it to PythonAnywhere, the app shows a different error!
 Since I was using a .w2p file to import the app to my dev environment and back to production, it contained old Python web2py code written in earlier Python versions with a few more bugs that surfaced.